jlips24/ESPHOME_devices/devices/climate_monitoring/README.md

 # Climate Monitoring
 Temperature and humidity monitoring with a screen

+## Bill of Materials
+The bill of materials is in the file `BOM.md` in this directory.
+Please be aware that some or all of the links may be affiliate links.
+Feel free to use them, or search for the part on your own.

 ## Wiring
 If you purchased the ESP32 from the link in the Bill of Materials, please refer to this wiring diagram:
 ![Wiring Diagram](wiring_diagram.jpg)